cpyburn/DirectX12-Ray-Tracing-Engine/2-Fullscreen/README.md

 In CPyburnRTXEngine:

-Create a class called Fullscreen and put it in the common filter
+Create a class called Fullscreen and put it in the Common filter

 Create a Shaders filter